Girls at each Girl Scout grade level have their own earned awards and badges.

 The Girl Scout Law includes many of the principles and values common to most faiths.
 And even though Girl Scouts is a secular organization, we’ve always encouraged girls to explore spirituality via their own faiths.
 Girls of all grade levels can do this by earning the My Promise, My Faith pin.
 By carefully examining the Girl Scout Law and directly tying it to tenets of her faith, a girl can earn the pin once each year she participates in Girl Scouting.
 The My Promise, My Faith pin can be earned by girls of any faith.
 (My Promise, My Faith FAQ)

-Religious Recognition programs are also developed and administered by each of the major religious groups themselves.
+Religious recognition programs are also developed and administered by each of the major religious groups themselves.
 Through Girl Scouting, each girl is encouraged to become a stronger member of her own religion.
 Girls who choose to participate in one of these programs usually do so outside of their regular troop meetings with a group of girls guided by a spiritual counselor or with their own families.
 Individual awards are listed on GSNorCal’s website.
 PRAY (Programs of Religious Activities with Youth) works with various religious groups to develop requirements for the various awards.
-You can find information about requirements and ordering information on the PRAY website: www.PrayPub.org
+You can find information about requirements and ordering information on the PRAY website.

 Girl Scout Ranger Program

 The National Park Service and Girl Scouts of the United States of America have partnered to create the Girl Scout Ranger Program.
 Girl Scouts are invited to participate in a variety of existing, organized educational or service projects at national park sites, or design their own experience or project to align with Journey work, badge activities, or a Take Action or Highest Award project.
 Girl Scouts are awarded certificates and/or patches for their participation.
-Find out more: www.nps.gov/subjects/youthprograms/girlscoutranger.htm

-Program Aide (PA)
+Junior Aide and Program Aide (PA)

 Counselor-in-Training (CIT/CIT II)

 Girl Scout Seniors and Ambassadors earn these awards by completing a leadership course on youth development and girl programming in the outdoors.
 They then spend time practicing and honing their skills by mentoring young girls in a camp in preparation to become a camp counselor.
 Requirements for the CIT can be found in the Senior and Ambassador Girl’s Guide to Girl Scouting.

 Additionally, Girl Scout Ambassadors can earn their CIT II Award.
 Girl Scout Ambassadors earn this award by working with younger girls over the course of at least one camp session while focused on increasing their skills in one specific area–such as riding instruction, ropes course instruction, lifeguarding, or the arts.
 Requirements can be found in the Ambassador Girl’s Guide to Girl Scouting.
-More information about GSNorCal camps and the the CIT/CIT II programs can be found here: https://camp.gsnorcal.org/

 Volunteer-in-Training (VIT)